dieterlab969/kenfinly-api/replit.md

 - **transactions**: Financial transactions with account and category references

 ## Development & Deployment

+**Development Server**: Concurrent Laravel (port 5000) and Vite (port 5173)
+- Laravel serves the backend API and routes all frontend requests to React
+- Vite provides hot module replacement for React development
+- Access the application through the Replit webview for proper HTTPS URL handling
+- Note: The app must be accessed via the Replit webview URL (not localhost) for proper CORS handling between Laravel and Vite dev servers

 **Containerization**: Docker via Laravel Sail
 - **Rationale**: Consistent development environment across team members